greenelab/deep-review/all-sections.md

 interrogate sequence features that are complex and ill-understood, already offering marked improvements on the prior state of the art.
 However, the exact methodology is up for debate and needs examination and more comparative study.
 Work needs to be done in understanding the best architecture to be used.
-Further concern surrounds the training data.
-CNNs require a large training set to avoid over-fitting, yet in many cases we do not have a large "gold standard" dataset to train against.
-Further more, the quality and meaning of training data needs to be closely considered, given that a "promoter" or "enhancer" may only be putative or dependent on the experimental method or context of identification.
+The challenges in predicting TF binding -- lack of large gold standard datasets, model interpretation, and definition negative examples -- are pertinent to CRE identification as well.
+Furthermore, the quality and meaning of training data needs to be closely considered, given that a "promoter" or "enhancer" may only be putative or dependent on the experimental method or context of identification.
 Else we risk building detectors not for CREs but putative CREs.
-The best model of negative sample needs also to be considered, as does the problem of imbalanced data.
-In a sentence, these methods can only be as good as their training data.
-Finally, interpretability is a problem but one that appears to be solvable given empirical approaches.

-`TODO: discuss enhancer-promoter and enhancer-target prediction`
+Although most deep learning studies in this area currently focus on predicting the 1D location of enhancers, modeling 3D chromatin conformations, enhancer-promoter interactions [@14TqLB9iZ], and enhancer-target gene interactions will be critical for understanding transcriptional regulation.

 ### Micro-RNA binding